githubsttar/CV/README.md

 A happy go-lucky creative spirit who is amazingly curious.
 In 2012, being ever so inquisitive and daring, I decided to take a giant leap of faith and leave my secured road to becoming an architect, in favour of pursing my dreams in tech.
 I packed my bags and headed to Silicon Valley for an 'entrepreneurial holiday.'
 Whilst there, I entered a Startup Weekend competition and won first prize.
 This gave me a great platform and afforded me the unique opportunity to meet with some of the Valley's most notorious (sorry! no name dropping) VCS and tech founders.

+Deciding to capitalise on the small buzz generating around my concept, I made yet another giant leap -- to launch my startup, right in the valley, and what a phenomenal whirlwind that was!

 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills